Daemonerne/aaron-ho-tech-journal/README.md

 # aaron-ho-tech-journal
-A tech journal for my journey in Cybersecurity at Champlain College
+Aaron Ho's tech journal for his journey in Cybersecurity at Champlain College